liketohear/liketohear/README.md

 This repository holds the information for a framework with intuitive gui control for self-fitting the [mobile openMHA hearing aid prototype](https://github.com/m-r-s/hearingaid-prototype).
 The framework includes a web app, logs audio level analysis and self-fitting parameters.

 The liketohear prototype is developed in he framework of the citizen science project ["Hear How You Like To Hear"  at the Fraunhofer IDMT Oldenburg](https://www.idmt.fraunhofer.de/de/institute/projects-products/projects/liketohear.html), funded by the BMBF.

 Corresponding author: Peggy Sylopp

 # Aims
 The prototype was designed for intuitive app control in everyday acoustic environments, accessible and operable for everyone.
 This is realized by using affordable consumer hardware and open source software.
-The aim is to lower the entry barrier for hearing aid development and facilitate any interested person to get actively involved in testing and improving hearing devices; to empowering power-users.
+The aim is to lower the entry barrier for self-fitting hearing aid development and facilitate any interested person to get actively involved in testing and improving hearing devices; to empowering power-users.

 # Warning and disclaimer
 First, a few words of warning: